gaozhihan/gaozhihan.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in Computer Science and Engineering
       institution: The Hong Kong University of Science and Technology
       year: 2016 - 2024
     - course: BSc in Physics